viperproject/gobra-book/src/05/goroutine.md

 }
 ```

-When a goroutine is dispatched with the `go` keyword, Gobra checks that the precondition of the function or method holds.
+When a goroutine is dispatched with the `go` keyword, Gobra checks that the function or method's precondition holds.
-After starting the goroutine, we do not know the state of the goroutine; it may be in the middle of execution, or may have already finished.
+We do not know the state of the goroutine after starting it; it may be in the middle of execution or may have already finished.
 Hence, we do not get to assume the postcondition of the dispatched function or method.

 ``` go